dilawar/map-india-center/README.md

 $ make
 ```

+__Technical note__ I computed the center of mass by converting the raster file
+to a simple CSV based grid file (30 GB in size!) and using `gawk` to compute
+the mean. `gawk` took ~7 minutes on my laptop to finish the job!

 ## Data repository

-1. The raster GeoTIFF can be downloaded from
+1. The raster GeoTIFF can be downloaded from  https://doi.org/10.6084/m9.figshare.12479306.v2

 ## Notes